 Create a chaos experiment that uses a service-direct fault to fail over an Azure Cosmos DB instance

 You can use a chaos experiment to verify that your application is resilient to failures by causing those failures in a controlled environment.
-In this guide, you will cause a multi-read, single-write Azure Cosmos DB failover using a chaos experiment and Azure Chaos Studio.
+In this article, you cause a multi-read, single-write Azure Cosmos DB failover by using a chaos experiment and Azure Chaos Studio.
 Running this experiment can help you defend against data loss when a failover event occurs.

-These same steps can be used to set up and run an experiment for any service-direct fault.
-A service-direct fault runs directly against an Azure resource without any need for instrumentation, unlike agent-based faults, which require installation of the chaos agent.
+You can use these same steps to set up and run an experiment for any service-direct fault.
+A service-direct fault runs directly against an Azure resource without any need for instrumentation.
+Agent-based faults require installation of the chaos agent.

 - An Azure subscription.
 If you don't have an Azure subscription, create an Azure free account before you begin.

 - An Azure Cosmos DB account.
-If you do not have an Azure Cosmos DB account, you can follow these steps to create one.
+If you don't have an Azure Cosmos DB account, follow these steps to create one.

 - At least one read and one write region setup for your Azure Cosmos DB account.